Paul Vaughan: Broadcasting career

-Throughout the 1970s and 1980s, and even much of the 1990s, Vaughan was the main voice of BBC TV's arts and science programmes.
+Throughout the 1970s, 1980s and early 1990s, Vaughan was the main voice of BBC TV's arts and science programmes.
 As well as working on television, he was also heard on similar radio programmes.

 Science

 From 1968 until 1995 Vaughan was the main narrator of the BBC's heavyweight science documentary series Horizon.
 Science and technology were rapidly developing in that period, notably in biology and electronics, and consequently there was much to report for the Horizon series.
-The 1970s and 1980s were the show's heyday.

 On the BBC World Service Vaughan presented Science in Action, and Discovery, and on Radio 4 New Worlds (1969–1973).

 Arts

 Vaughan presented the Radio 4 magazine arts programme Kaleidoscope from its beginning in 1973 through to its closure in April 1998.
 Kaleidoscope initially had science also in its remit, and later in October 1995 Vaughan's input into the programme was limited to reviewing books and music, to introduce some structure to the programme's topics.

 On Radio 3 he presented Record Review from 1981, taking over from John Lade, who had presented it from its beginning in 1957.